General information about soldering. Solders and fluxes

 When using the content of this site, you need to put active links to this site, visible to users and search robots.

-Hard solders have a melting point above 500°C. They have a tensile strength of up to 500 MPa.
+Brazing alloys have a melting point above 500°C. They have a tensile strength of up to 500 MPa.
 The most common are copper-zinc solders PMC, copper-silver PSR and copper-phosphorus PMF, in particular PMF-7 (the latter solders do not require flux when soldering copper parts).

 The technological process of soldering consists of the following operations: preparing the surfaces of parts, coating the surfaces to be soldered with flux, tinning the surfaces, and soldering.